Romeo and Juliet effect

-The Romeo and Juliet effect describes the intensification of romantic feelings in relationship when met by parental opposition, as coined by British actor and director Richard Driscoll referencing the protagonists of the William Shakespeare play Romeo and Juliet, whose families were opposed to their union.
+The Romeo and Juliet effect describes the intensification of romantic feelings in relationship when met by parental opposition referencing the protagonists of the William Shakespeare play Romeo and Juliet, whose families were opposed to their union.

 History

 An early review of romantic love in the Western world emphasized the persistent association of obstacles or grave difficulties with the intensity of love, as in William Shakespeare's Romeo and Juliet.

 In 1972, Richard Driscoll, along with Keith Davis and Milton Lipetz, published results from a longitudinal study on relationships suggesting an underlying truth to such an idea.
 The results suggest that parental interference in a loving relationship may intensify the feelings of romantic love between members of the couple, at least for a brief span of time.
 The study interviewed 140 couples, both married and unmarried, via questionnaires and surveys.
 The researchers measured feelings about the spouse, about their perceived love, spousal trustworthiness, neediness, and parental interference.
 The couples completed these procedures at a first session and then, around six months to a year later, completed identical surveying sessions to see how their relationships have endured the past months.
 About 80% of the original participants completed the second session.
 Only a small portion of the original sample had ended their relationships or gotten divorced.
 In the results of the overall study, there was found to be an increase in love ratings for one's partner and parental interference.
 Interference did seem to have other frustrating effects, as it also was associated with decreased trust, increased criticalness, and increased frequency of negative, bothersome behaviors.